ImAKappa/pftp/docs/1-Getting-Started/01_language.md

     "NOBODY EXPECTS THE SPANISH INQUISITION!".lower()
     ```

-    The Python language is particular about many things, but quotation marks are not one of those things.
+    The Python language is particular about many things, but quotation marks are not one of them.
     It's up to you to use single-quotes or double-quotes, but it's good style to be consistent with your choice.

 **Q5.**